sosprz/nettemp_client/README.md

 ##### General info

-Nettemp client using python3 and virtual enviroment.
+Nettemp client uses python3 and virtual enviroment.
 Remember turn on I2C and 1wire on raspberry pi devices over raspi-config.
-Drivers like ds2482 needs root perms (on raspberry pi no action needed)
+Drivers like ds2482 require root perms.
+On raspberry pi no action required or system where user has sudo.

 ##### Download and setup nettemp_client